acse-yg1520/CleanPlate/README.md

-# Multi-turn prompt

-Bot Framework v4 multi-turn prompt bot sample

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to use the prompts classes included in `botbuilder-dialogs`.
-This bot will ask for the user's name and age, then store the responses.
-It demonstrates a multi-turn dialog flow using a text prompt, a number prompt, and state accessors to store and retrieve values.
+# Clean Plate Bot

+This bot has been created using [Bot Framework](https://dev.botframework.com), it contains functions of clean plate detection, bills infomarion detection and score query.

 ## Prerequisites